arcadianlyric/u_fullstack/projects/01_fyyur/starter_code/README.md

 -----
 ## Notes
 * with error capture
-* with Blueprint
+* fixed multiple bugs in html
-* with CSRFProtect
+* implemented fields in app.py and html

 ## Introduction